LeeviLindgren/cookiecutter-R-triton/{{cookiecutter.project_name}}/README.md

 conda remove -n {{cookiecutter.project_name}} --all conda env list
 ```
+When the environment is activated, adding new packages happens using
+`conda install package-name=2.3.4` after which you should also update the
+`environment.yml` file.
+This happens calling `conda env export > environment.yml`.

 # Folder structure
 - `config` configuration files that can be sourced before running a specific